Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 The problem with testing things like caching is that they can't be defined by functional requirements.
 A user, with no awareness of the app's internal affairs, has no way of knowing whether the responses are returned from cache or not.

-However, if our goal is only to test the integration between the app and Redis, we don't actually need to write implementation-aware tests and can do something like this instead:
+However, if our goal is only to test the integration between the app and Redis, we don't need to write implementation-aware tests and can do something like this instead:

 ```csharp
 [Fact]